I am a marketing professional holding a postgraduate degree in management. Astronomy is my hobby.

 The ones that change their positions against the background stars should be the planets.
 We know that the orbits of all the solar system planets form the shape of a disc around the Sun.
 The disc shape of the orbits has relevance in planet hunting because the planets follow the same path taken by Sun from east to west.
 We also call this path the ecliptic.

-Mercury, Venus, Mars, Jupiter and Saturn are the five planets visible to naked eye and so we call them the naked-eye planets.
+Mercury, Venus, Mars, Jupiter and Saturn are the five planets visible to the naked eye and so we call them the naked-eye planets.
 One needs a powerful telescope to spot the other two planets, Neptune and Uranus.

 Maximum Brightness of Visible Planets

-2. Sun's Position in the Sky Influences Earth's Seasons
+2. Sun's Position Influences Earth's Seasons

 Sun does not rise or set in the same direction.
 There is a gradual shift in Sun's position through the year.
 In reality, it is not the Sun that is shifting its position but it is the axis of Earth's rotation that keeps tilting.
 The equatorial region faces the Sun on most occasions.